DanielMazurkiewicz/WebAI/README.md

           // Some example compiling all above:
           //    [">someStringOrObjectTypeParameter", ":input", ":additionalPipeEnd", "activation",
-          //                       ":input", "activationStr", "someNumericOrBooleanCustomParameter"]
+          //                "state", ":input", "activationStr", "someNumericOrBooleanCustomParameter"]

         defaults: { // assigning defaults is performed only once - on NN object creation
           param1: { // if object provided then assumed "calculated" default value, otherwise given
                     // value will be used as default

-            params: ["param1", "param2", "paramN"]    // Calculation can use only parameters defined
+            params: ["param1", "param2", "paramN"],   // Calculation can use only parameters defined
                                                       // in modelParams
                                                       // For pipe end type parameters only length is
                                                       // passed